LaWebcapsule/directus9/docs/reference/system/fields.md

 The identifier of the field.
 This matches the table column name.

 `type` **string**\
-The Directus data type of the field.
+The Directus9 data type of the field.
 See [Types](/getting-started/glossary#types) for possible options.

 #### Meta

-Directus metadata, primarily used in the Admin App.
+Directus9 metadata, primarily used in the Admin App.
 Meta is optional.

 `id` **integer**\
-Primary key of the metadata row in `directus_fields`.
+Primary key of the metadata row in `directus9_fields`.

 `collection` **string**\
 The name of the collection this field resides in.